Out of the Frying Pan

 - In Hellboy, after Hellboy resists temptation and avoids triggering the apocalypse, he kills his tempter, Rasputin.
 A tentacle-y monster slithers out of Rasputin's body and rapidly grows to a massive size...

 - The film adaptation of The Hobbit has a similar scene to the original novel: the party escapes from the caverns of the Misty Mountains, only to be cornered by a worse band of warg-riding orcs.
-One of the characters even says "Out of the frying pan", and Gandalf finishes "into the fire."
+Thorin even says "Out of the frying pan", while Gandalf finishes with "and into the fire."

 - In The Hobbit, the adventure party escapes from the goblins of the Misty Mountains, only to find themselves surrounded by wolves as night falls.

 - It is lampshaded in the Alcatraz Series

 It seems that no matter what I did, I ended up in even more danger than I was before.
 One might even say I was "out of the frying pan and into the fire"...
 Personally I say "Out of the frying pan and into the the deadly pit filled with sharks who are wielding chainsaws with killer kittens stapled to them."
 However that one's having a rough time catching on.

 - Very common in The Dresden Files.
 Harry Dresden tends to make enemies from a lot of different factions.
 Many of the books climax with Harry confronting the primary suspect, realizing he's in trouble, and running away—only to run into enemies from some other faction.

 - God invokes it in The Bible (so this is Older Than Feudalism): "It will be as though a man fled from a lion only to meet a bear."
 (Amos 5:19)